-- 1. Create a group called perforce (can be a different name see OSGROUP in mkdirs.cfg) and make it the perforce user's primary group.
+- 1. If it doesn't already exist, create a group called perforce (can be a different name see OSGROUP in mkdirs.cfg) and make it the perforce user's primary group.
 Typically this command: sudo groupadd perforce - 2.
 Create a user called perforce (can be a different name if you prefer, in which case modify the OSUSER entry in the mkdirs.1.cfg script see item 8 below).
 Set the user's home directory to /p4 on a local disk.
 Typically this command: